nikwin/nikwin.github.io/_posts/2022-09-24-monHunPoCo.md

 ### Fair Chase

 A key concept in ethical hunting is that of fair chase.
 The game needs a reasonable chance to evade the hunter.
-Honestly, *Monster Hunter* already does a lot of this by simply having a lot of the large monster be more than capable of taking you down.
+Honestly, *Monster Hunter* already does a lot of this by simply having a lot of the large monsters be more than capable of taking you down.
 However, a lot of the sense of the hunt is lost with the way the game presents the hunt and with how the game is framed around very explicit objectives.

 ### Against Classification